bootstrapworld/curriculum/lessons/Data-Science/composing-table-operations/langs/en-us/slides.md

 {layout="LaunchC"}
 # Composing

 Let's try diagraming what we need to do for the journalist, using the Circles of Evaluation.
 We always build first, so let's start there.
-According to the @vocab{contract}, we know the name of the function is `build-column`, and it needs three arguments: the animals table, the name of the new column `"kilos"`, and the `kilograms` function.
+According to the @vocab{Contract}, we know the name of the function is `build-column`, and it needs three arguments: the animals table, the name of the new column `"kilos"`, and the `kilograms` function.

 @image{images/build-col-coe.png}
 }